tyru/open-browser-github.vim/README.md

 ### If you _don't_ have `hub` command

-If you don't have `hub` command in your PATH, `openbrowser-github` tries to get each part of URL from the following gitconfig keys:
+If you don't have `hub` command in your PATH, `openbrowser-github` tries to get each part of URL from the following gitconfig key:

-* hub.protocol (TODO)
 * hub.host

 You can specify GitHub Enterprise repository URL by setting above keys in